teloxide/teloxide/README.md

   <br/><br/>
 </div>

 Our [finite automaton](https://en.wikipedia.org/wiki/Finite-state_machine), designating a user dialogue, cannot be in an invalid state, and this is why it is called "type-safe".
-We could use `enum` + `Option`s instead, but it will lead is to lots of unpleasure `.unwrap()`s.
+We could use `enum` + `Option`s instead, but it would lead us to lots of unpleasant `.unwrap()`s.

 Remember that a classical [finite automaton](https://en.wikipedia.org/wiki/Finite-state_machine) is defined by its initial state, a list of its possible states and a transition function?
 We can think that `Dialogue` is a finite automaton with a context type at each state (`Dialogue::Start` has `()`, `Dialogue::ReceiveAttempt` has `u8`).